berklee-epd/mtec345-homework/shao-hi/midterm-proposal/README.md

 ### 2. Training the RAVE Model

-RAVE uses a **two-stage training procedure**: first representation learning (VAE pre-training), then adversarial fine-tuning.
+RAVE uses a two-stage training procedure: first representation learning (VAE pre-training), then adversarial fine-tuning.
 The result is a compressed latent space that can be decoded back into high-quality audio in real time.

 #### Step 1 — Set Up Environment with Miniconda3
 ```bash